 This history has established key principles we continue to prioritise today.
 One being the planning of cities and design of buildings that are adaptable to change – cultural, social, technological, and economic.
 The other is the creation of sustainable spaces – environmental strategies that are embedded, rather than added, to our designs.

-Today we work across Australasia and the globe on projects of international significance.
+Today, we have offices across Australia and New Zealand, working on projects of international significance.
 Our team brings experience and enthusiasm to every new project and client.
 Our projects demonstrate a dedication to research as well as an ability to work with clients to deliver successful design solutions on time and budget.

 What we bring to our work transcends design.
 Our innovative technology and structural design solutions place emphasis and value on the design of core elements.
 Our structures designed as destinations to bring people together to share experiences that are unique to their time and place.

-COX was established in Sydney in 1962 by Philip Cox OA.
+COX was established in Sydney by Philip Cox OA.

 COX’s contribution to Australian architecture began with the practice’s first major project – the transformative Tocal Agricultural College.
 Epitomising the Sydney School of Architecture, the Sir John Sulman Prize winning project created a distinctive Australian architecture based on integration with landscape and context, the expression of structure, natural materials of timber and clay, and a direct response to climate.